SiLab-Bonn/Embedded-System-Lab/docs/source/afe.rst

   g_{q} = \frac{V_{SHA}^{peak}}{Q} = \frac{1}{C_{f}} \cdot g \cdot e^{-1},

-which is can be given in units of :math:`mV/fC` or :math:`mV/electrons`
+and is typically given in units of :math:`[mV/fC]` or :math:`[mV/electrons]`.

-The final analog block is the comparator (COMP) which compares the output signal of the shaping amplifier **SHA_OUT** with a programmable threshold voltage **VTHR**.
+The final circuit block is the comparator (also called discriminator) that compares the output signal of the shaping amplifier **SHA_OUT** with a programmable threshold voltage **VTHR**.
 When a signal arrives, the comparator output signal goes high as long as the shaper output is above the threshold.
 For a constant threshold the width of the comparator output signal is a function of the signal amplitude.
 Some systems detect this pulse width (aka **TOT**, time over threshold) to get a measure of the incident charge.
-The logic which latches the comparator output is implemented in a CPLD (Complex Programmable Logic Device).
+The logic that latches the comparator output is implemented in a CPLD (Complex Programmable Logic Device).
 For the measurement of the time-over-threshold, this logic IC can be extended as depicted in the schematic diagram below.

 .. figure:: images/AFE_digital.png
     :width: 500
     :align: center

     Digital logic implemented in the CPLD.
-The SR flip-flop is set by the comparator output going high while the 8-bit counter measures the comparator pulse width (time-over-threshold) which value can be read out the SPI interface.
+The SR flip-flop is set by the comparator output going high while the 8-bit counter measures the comparator pulse width (time-over-threshold), which value can be read out the SPI interface.
 A low state of the **INJ** resets HIT signal and TOT counter.

-There is a set-reset flip-flop which is asynchronously set by the output of the comparator **COMP**.
-The SR flip-flop output signal **HIT** stays high until it is reset by the **INJ** line going low.
-Parallel to the SR flip-flop the **COMP** signal enables an 8-bit counter which output is incremented by a 40 MHz clock signal **CLK** thereby measuring the comparator output pulse width (time-over-threshold).
-This **TOT** value can be read out via the SPI interface which is also implemented in the CPLD (**CS_B**, **SCLK** and **MISO**).
+There is a set-reset flip-flop that is asynchronously set by the rising edge of the comparator output signal **COMP**.
+The flip-flop output signal **HIT** stays high until it is reset by the **INJ** line going low.
+Parallel to the flip-flop the **COMP** signal enables an 8-bit counter, which output is incremented by a 40 MHz clock signal **CLK**, thereby measuring the comparator output pulse width (time-over-threshold).
+This **TOT** value can be read out via the SPI interface implemented with the CPLD logic (**CS_B**, **SCLK** and **MISO**).
 A high to low transition from **INJ** resets the TOT counter.

 A charge injection cycle would look like this: